SiriusStarr/elm-review-no-single-pattern-case/README.md

 ## Provided rules

 * [🔧 `NoSinglePatternCase`](https://package.elm-lang.org/packages/SiriusStarr/elm-review-no-single-pattern-case/1.0.1/NoSinglePatternCase) - Reports `case...of` expressions that match only a single pattern.
-Such case expressions are either unnecessary or may be written more concisely.
+Such case expressions typically are either unnecessary or may be written more concisely.

 ## Configuration